muldon/preprocessor/README.md

 ## Running the process

 1. Edit the *application.properties* file under *src/main/resources/* and set the your data_base password parameter.
 The file comes with default values for performing stemming and removing stop words.
-You need to fill only variables: `spring.datasource.password=YOUR_DB_PASSWORD` and `spring.datasource.username` if your db user is not postgres.
+You need to fill only variables: `spring.datasource.password=YOUR_DB_PASSWORD`.
+Change `spring.datasource.username` if your db user is not postgres.

 2. In a terminal, go to the Project_folder and build the jar file with the Maven command: `mvn package -Dmaven.test.skip=true`.
 Assert that preprocessor.jar is built under target folder.